-The CivCity Initiative is committed to partnering with other local organizations to achieve our goals.
-Here's a sampling of our partnerships & projects:
+The CivCity Initiative partnered with other local organizations to achieve our goals.
+Here's a sampling of our past partnerships & projects:

 Ann Arbor Votes!
-This online voter resource – at AnnArborVotes.org – focuses on local elections, including candidates and ballot proposals.
-This site also provides basic information about how to register, how to vote absentee, and where to go on Election Day.
+This online voter resource – at AnnArborVotes.org – focused on local elections, including candidates and ballot proposals.
+This site also provided basic information about how to register, how to vote absentee, and where to go on Election Day.
 It also features a glossary of election terms, a photo gallery and more.
-Check it out!

-University of Michigan Ginsberg Center: Mary Morgan, CivCity founder & executive director, is the Ginsberg Center's inaugural Community Leader in Residence, serving for a year in that role starting in April 2016.
-She's working with students, faculty and staff to build skills, knowledge and relationships that strengthen a diverse democratic society and further the center's mission and strategic vision of community-engaged learning and service.
+University of Michigan Ginsberg Center: Mary Morgan, CivCity founder & executive director, was the Ginsberg Center's inaugural Community Leader in Residence, serving for a year in that role starting in April 2016.
+She worked with students, faculty and staff to build skills, knowledge and relationships that strengthen a diverse democratic society and further the center's mission and strategic vision of community-engaged learning and service.

-Washtenaw Literacy and Eastern Michigan University: With the goal of reaching residents who don’t typically participate in civic life, CivCity is partnering with Washtenaw Literacy and Eastern Michigan University to publish a newsletter for adults with low literacy levels.
-The newsletter provides timely, relevant local content – including information about local government.
-Students in EMU’s World Languages program help develop materials for the newsletter, which is used by Washtenaw Literacy tutors as they work with low-literacy adults.
-The newsletter is also distributed via other organizations that work with low-income residents.
+Washtenaw Literacy and Eastern Michigan University: With the goal of reaching residents who don’t typically participate in civic life, CivCity partnered with Washtenaw Literacy and Eastern Michigan University to publish a newsletter for adults with low literacy levels.
+The newsletter provided timely, relevant local content – including information about local government.
+Students in EMU’s World Languages program helped develop materials for the newsletter, which were used by Washtenaw Literacy tutors as they worked with low-literacy adults.
+The newsletter was also distributed via other organizations that work with low-income residents.

-Skyline High School's Communication, Media & Public Policy magnet program: CivCity is a "client" of CMPP students, who produced a mini-documentary about the grassroots community effort to build Ann Arbor's skatepark.
-Students are currently working on a series of "explainer" videos to show residents how local government works.
+Skyline High School's Communication, Media & Public Policy magnet program: CivCity was a "client" of CMPP students from 2015-2017.
+Students produced a range of videos, including a mini-documentary about the grassroots community effort to build Ann Arbor's skatepark and PSAs for local ballot proposals.

 Building Teen Civic Leadership: CivCity partnered with the nonprofit Community Action Network to work with teens in low-income neighborhoods during the summer of 2016.
 They helped with voter registration drives, talked with local elected officials, learned about local government and surveyed their neighbors about how to increase civic participation.
 We're grateful to CAN and Daniel Lopez, a University of Michigan Undergraduate Research Opportunity Program (UROP) Fellow who led this effort!